MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-collect-outstanding-balances.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the relevant customer card, and then choose the **Ledger Entries** action.
 3. On the **Customer Ledger Entries** page, select the line with the ledger entry you want to see the reminder entries for, and then choose the **Reminder/Fin.
 Charge Entries** action.

+## <a name="see-related-training-at-microsoft-learnlearnpathsprocess-financial-periodic-activities-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/process-financial-periodic-activities-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Managing Receivables](receivables-manage-receivables.md)